Applicants for the E-1 visa must ensure they meet the strict eligibility requirements to avoid application delays or refusals.

-What you need to know about the E-1 Visa
+What you need to know about the E-1 visa for Treaty Traders

 On an E-1 visa, you are permitted to travel in and out of the US without restrictions.
 You may remain in the US on a prolonged basis with unlimited two year extensions as long as you continue to meet the E-1 requirements.
 You are also allowed to bring your spouse and dependants to the US, and your spouse is allowed to work in the US.

 The E-1 visa application process is however thorough.
 You must submit substantial supporting documentation and attend an interview to prove you meet the strict eligibility criteria.

 With so much at stake, it is important to seek legal advice early on the immigration options open to you for your specific circumstances, to avoid delays and errors, and to ensure your case is effectively represented to the US Government.

 For US visa expertise – contact NNU Immigration, specialist US Attorneys based in London

 DavidsonMorris partners with NNU Immigration for all US visa-related matters.
 From offices in Victoria, Central London, NNU’s attorneys practise exclusively in US immigration law, helping individuals from the UK, mainland Europe and across the globe secure entry to the US.
 For advice and guidance on your E-1 visa application, speak to the experts at NNU.

 Treaty nations are countries with which the US maintains a treaty of commerce and navigation.
 Click here to view the most recent list of treaty nations.